radarFudan/Curse-of-memory/README.md

 In this paper, we study RNNs' curse of memory phenomenon.

-It is shown that, simply adding nonlinear activations such as hardtanh and tanh does not relax the phenomenon.
+It is shown that, simply adding nonlinear activations such as hardtanh and tanh does not relax the curse.

 Using stable parameterisation such as softplus parameterisation can relax the curse of memory and achieve stable approximation for long-memory.